pegasus-isi/pegasus/doc/sphinx/user-guide/deployment-scenarios.rst

       $ cat ~/.pegasus/credentials.conf
       [amazon]
       # end point has to be consistent with the EC2 region you are using.
-Here we are referring to us-west-2 region.
+      # Here we are referring to us-west-2 region.
+      # Important to also list the region in case of amazon.
       endpoint = http://s3-us-west-2.amazonaws.com
+      region = us-west-2

       # Amazon now allows 5TB uploads